zvxzdx/runeforge-wiki-ru/home.md

 # Vanguard Launched!

 Since Patch _**14.9**_, League of Legends added their anti cheat software **Vanguard**, which some might know already through Valorant.
 In order for you to safely continue to use custom skins, we need you to use the **newest** version of [cs-lol manager](https://github.com/LeagueToolkit/cslol-manager/releases).
 If you want more information about concerns regarding cs-lol manager and Vanguard, please check out our [**FAQ**](/faq#what-about-vanguard)

 <br>

+# Ads

+As you know, maintaining a valuable resource like this modding Wiki requires ongoing support.
+To help us keep the Wiki running smoothly, we've recently introduced some unobtrusive video ads.
+These appear only when a sponsor claims a spot, so you won't experience disruptive pop-ups or flashy banners.

+We understand some users prefer ad blockers.
+However, if you're comfortable disabling them for this site, it would be a big help.
+These ads provide a way to ensure the Wiki remains a reliable source for all your League of Legends modding needs.

+Rest assured, we have strict guidelines in place.
+You'll never see any harmful or irrelevant ads displayed here.

 # How to use the Wiki?